aduda091/uniline17/readme.md

 (...) **work in progress**

 ## TODO:
-* Frontend
+* Finish the user frontend
-* Cost calculation route
+* Proper cost calculation
+* Admin frontend
 * CRUD functionality for all resources